Circadian rhythm: Obesity and diabetes

 Obesity and diabetes are associated with lifestyle and genetic factors.
 Among those factors, disruption of the circadian clockwork and/or misalignment of the circadian timing system with the external environment (e.g., light–dark cycle) can play a role in the development of metabolic disorders.

 Shift work or chronic jet lag have profound consequences for circadian and metabolic events in the body.
 Animals that are forced to eat during their resting period show increased body mass and altered expression of clock and metabolic genes.
 In humans, shift work that favours irregular eating times is associated with altered insulin sensitivity, diabetes and higher body mass.

-Cancer

-Circadian misalignment has also been associated with increased risk of cancer.
-In mice, the disruption to the essential clock genes, Period genes (Per2, Per1) caused by circadian misalignment was found to accelerate the growth of cancer cells in mice.
-However, the link between these genes and cancer is dependent on type pathways and genes involved.
-Significant evidence exists that correlates shift work and therefore circadian misalignment with breast and prostate cancer in humans.

-Cognitive Effects
+Cognitive effects

 Reduced cognitive function has been associated with circadian misalignment.
 Chronic shift workers display increased rates of operational error, impaired visual-motor performance and processing efficacy which can lead to both a reduction in performance and potential safety issues.
 Increased risk of dementia is associated with chronic night shift workers compared to day shift workers, particularly for individuals over 50 years old.

-Society and Culture
+Society and culture

 In 2017, Jeffrey C. Hall, Michael W. Young, and Michael Rosbash were awarded Nobel Prize in Physiology or Medicine "for their discoveries of molecular mechanisms controlling the circadian rhythm".

 Circadian rhythms was taken as an example of scientific knowledge being transferred into the public sphere.